mimo3000n/VSDSquadron-FPGA-Mini/Task 5/Readme.md

 </details>

 ### 4. Develop a Project Plan:
-Outline the implementation steps, timelines, and milestones for the project with detailed explanation and block diagrams wherever necessary
+- Outline the implementation steps, timelines, and milestones for the project with detailed explanation and block diagrams wherever necessary
+<details>
 <summary>Develop a Project Plan</summary>

-#### Deliverables:
--	A comprehensive project proposal document.
-<details>

 # Project Proposal: Development of a Digital Oscilloscope Using iCE40 FPGA